Which Courses do you need to become and electrician

 The Electrical Experienced Worker

-This is the newest of the three routes and was brought into our industry mainly because of the amount of people working as electricians but did not hold a formal level 3 NVQ in Electrical Installations.
-This was because ten to fifteen years ago there was an issue where qualifications were not being regulated enough and there was no mandatory or recognised benchmark qualification that people working as an electrician had to meet.
+This is the newest of the three routes, created to address the large number of people working as electricians without a formal Level 3 NVQ in Electrical Installations.
+Ten to fifteen years ago, qualification standards lacked proper regulation, and electricians had no mandatory benchmark to meet.
+This route was introduced to close that gap and lift industry standards.
 Now in the recent years there has been a welcomed shift in the industry to regulating the qualifications and the competent person schemes such as NICEIC and NAPIT have jumped on board with the likes of the NET and JIB (ECS), to ensure that our industry has a proper benchmark for the someone to hold the status of qualified Electrician.

 What are the qualifications and assessments taken?